ConsumerDataStandardsAustralia/standards/slate/source/includes/standards/_principles.md

 The underlying implementation of the APIs should not be constrained or driven by the API definitions and standards.
 Conversely, the underlying implementation choices should not be visible or derivable to the client applications using the APIs.

 ####Principle 7: APIs are simple
-As complexity will increase implementation costs for both providers and clients as well as reduce the utility of the APIs, API definitions should seek to be as simple as possible but no simpler.
+As complexity will increase implementation costs for both holders and clients as well as reduce the utility of the APIs, API definitions should seek to be as simple as possible but no simpler.

 ####Principle 8: APIs are rich in capability
 As the APIs are defined care should be taken to ensure that the data payloads defined represent rich data sets that can be used in many scenarios, including scenarios not necessarily front of mind during the design process.